Daily Archives: November 29, 2008

 Demand Planning is probably at the forefront of your thoughts these days.
 You don’t want too much inventory, because you can’t afford to tie up working capital, but you don’t want too little inventory either, because, with sales down, you can’t afford to lose even a single sale.
 You need to operate lean, mean, and ready for anything at a drop of the hat.
 You do this by harmonizing sales, marketing, and supply management into a cross-functional team that focuses on meeting demand in the most effective and efficient way possible.

-This team should start by segmenting demand by volume and variability, as per this TBM Consulting Group Graphic found in an Industry Week article from earlier this year on demand management.
+This team should start by segmenting demand by volume and variability, as per a TBM Consulting Group Graphic found in an Industry Week article from earlier this year on “demand management”.
 This allows the company to optimize planning, control, and manufacturing around each product depending on whether it should be pulled, made-to-stock, made-to-order, or rationalized (where it may be replaced with a similar product or discontinued altogether).
 Furthermore, by analyzing and understanding the demand patterns of different product families, looking at average volumes and variations in demand, managers [may] determine that their own inventory management policies are responsible for creating the sharp spikes in production and shipments that historically caused inventory shortages and liquidations in the past.

 It’s important to note that demand planning is not a game of chance, but a strategy, as highlighted in this recent Industry Week article by a principal of Tompkins Associates.
 Done right it eliminates, or greatly reduces: